open-learning-exchange/open-learning-exchange.github.io/ll_CC/index.md

 Our Virtual Interns program is part of the software development strategy by [Open Learning Exchange](http://www.ole.org/) (OLÉ).
 We are a non-profit and for-purpose organization based in Cambridge, Massachusetts.
 We strive to provide universal quality education using open source materials and technology to address educational barriers.

 ##Assignments

+###Assignment #4
+1. Follow the directions for keeping your username.github.io and your local repository up to date on [Git Repositories](pages/gitandrepositories.md).
+2. Create another issue, comment on the issue, and then resolve the issue and make the necessary changes to your username.github.io again.
+You will follow the same steps as last week's [GitHub Issues](pages/githubissues.md) but will be working to improve this Markdown Wiki so that it is clearer and better for future use.
+As you have now followed along with the Markdown Wiki thus far, you should all try to improve clarity and explanations for these steps.
+Learn by teaching- or editing our teaching tool in this case!
+Please create at least two to three issues and be sure to create pull requests once you have resolved them.
+If you are not already following Dogi, Emily, and Open Learning Exchange on GitHub, it is now imperative that you do so.
+3. Please continue to work on translating on Crowdin.
+Get to at least 10% on a language that you speak.
+If you don't speak an additional language, ask Emily how to help on the [Gitter chat](https://gitter.im/open-learning-exchange/chat).
+If you want to spend additional time, feel free to provide translations to 100%.

 ###Assignment #3
 Due 5/20/16
 1. Complete the tutorial under the [GitHub Issues tab](pages/githubissues.md) and be sure to keep us posted in the Gitter chat.